-There are certain things that may make you feel a bit happier if you are worried about how much you will have to pay.
-Some graduate employers are promising to be very generous: Pharmaceuticals giant GlaxoSmithKlein are offering to pay 100% of the tuition fees for its graduates who started their degrees after 2012.
-Accountancy firm KPMG are going to be funding 75 students through university and employing them afterwards.
+There are certain things that may make you feel a bit happier if you are worried about how much you will have to pay for your university.
+Some graduate employers can be very generous, offering to pay for scholarships and student tuition, as well as offering jobs afterwards.
 Many other large graduate recruiters are set to follow suit as their generous schemes will guarantee them the best graduates.
 This is definitely something worth keeping an eye on before you begin university and whilst you are there.

 Furthermore, universities themselves often offer extensive scholarship and bursary programmes, particularly if you are from a disadvantaged background or have certain skills (such as sports or music).
 These differ greatly by university (or, if you’re applying to Oxford or Cambridge, by college) so make sure to research what each university you’re interested in can offer you!
 If you’re worried about how much you will have to pay, it’s worth getting all the information you can.
 Speak to your school’s careers department and the universities you are thinking of applying to and find out whether you are eligible for any bursaries or scholarships.

 Our Oxbridge-graduate consultants are available between 9.00 am – 5.00 pm from Monday to Friday, with additional evening availability when requested.

 Oxbridge Applications, 14 – 16 Waterloo Place, London, SW1Y 4AR